Sentinel Lymph Node Biopsy

 What has research shown about the use of SLNB in breast cancer?

 Breast cancer cells are most likely to spread first to lymph nodes located in the axilla, or armpit area, next to the affected breast.
-However, in breast cancers close to the center of the chest (near the breastbone), cancer cells may spread first to lymph nodes inside the chest (under the breastbone) before they can be detected in the axilla.
+However, in breast cancers close to the center of the chest (near the breastbone), cancer cells may spread first to lymph nodes inside the chest (under the breastbone, called internal mammary nodes) before they can be detected in the axilla.

-The number of lymph nodes in the axilla varies from person to person but usually ranges from 20 to 40.
-Historically, removal of these lymph nodes (in an operation called axillary lymph node dissection, or ALND) was done for two reasons: to help stage breast cancer and to help prevent a regional recurrence of the disease.
+The number of lymph nodes in the axilla varies from person to person; the usual range is between 20 and 40.
+Historically, all of these axillary lymph nodes were removed (in an operation called axillary lymph node dissection, or ALND) in women diagnosed with breast cancer.
+This was done for two reasons: to help stage the breast cancer and to help prevent a regional recurrence of the disease.
 (Regional recurrence of breast cancer occurs when breast cancer cells that have migrated to nearby lymph nodes give rise to a new tumor.)

 What has research shown about the use of SLNB in melanoma?